-- In order to obtain preferential tariff treatment in Canada, Japan, the UK and Vietnam for products originating in the European Union when the total value of the exported goods exceeds EUR 6 000.
+- In order to obtain preferential tariff treatment in Canada, Japan, the UK, Vietnam and Singapore for products originating in the European Union when the total value of the exported goods exceeds EUR 6 000.

 - A company based in the European Union imports undeclared originating products for a total value exceeding EUR 6 000 from a GSP country and re-dispatches them to another EU Member State or to Norway or Switzerland for customs clearance.

 - The exporter exports goods originating in the EU to GSP countries for processing.

 The registration number for Finnish exporters consists of the business ID and the prefix FIREX (FIREX12345678).

 You can apply for registered exporter status electronically in the REX service.
 Suomi.fi identification and authorisations are used in the REX service, and you can log in to the service via the EU Trade Portal.
 Read more about identification via the EU Trader Portal.